 The City of Vancouver has returned a parcel of land located at 8902 Milton Street in present day Marpole to Musqueam, the two parties announced this evening.

-The land donation marks the return of a portion of the site known as the Great Fraser Midden, Eburne Midden, and Marpole Midden.
+The land donation marks the return of the portion of the site known as the Great Fraser Midden, Eburne Midden, and Marpole Midden.
 It has never ceased to be c̓əsnaʔəm to Musqueam.

 Council made the decision to donate the property as part of its ongoing commitments as a City of Reconciliation and to provide assistance for the conservation of the land as protected heritage property under the Vancouver Charter.
 The land was returned to a wholly-owned subsidiary of the Musqueam Indian Band.